iacrowe/predicting_need_for_nsbb_treatment/README.md

 The following scripts are intended to be run sequentially.
 ## 00_prepare_data
 Reads in data and does multiple imputation of missing data.
-Provides tabulated output summarising one imputed dataset.
+Provides tabulated output summarising one imputed dataset that forms the basis for Table 1 in the manuscript.

 ## 01_